 There are huge numbers of interventions available for autism and it can be extremely overwhelming to try and navigate through everything that is available.

-Every person with autism is different so it is very difficult to set out which interventions would work for which people.
+Every autistic person is different so it is very difficult to set out which interventions would work for which people.
 Assessing the evidence base of different interventions is important as it provides information on whether an intervention really delivers what it claims and whether it is worth the time and money.
 Other factors which can help in choosing interventions is how much time it takes, how much it costs, who needs to be involved and is it available in the local area.

 Research Autism is an organisation that provides objective information on interventions and their evidence.

 Visit their website – www.researchautism.net – to find out more able specific interventions.

 Autism is lifelong…We believe that professional care and support will give all autistic people an improved quality of life.

 Support may vary as some autistic people will need continuous lifelong care, others can live entirely independently and some autistic people will benefit from some degree of support.

 Together with our member charities we think that one of the main benefits of professional care and support is to minimise anxiety and distress.
 Support can also expand boundaries.
 Additionally, where autistic people need a structured day, part of the structure can and should be activities which they enjoy.